risor-io/risor/README.md

 - File I/O was intentionally omitted for now
 - No concurrency support yet
 - No user-defined types yet
-- Hash key collisions are unlikely but possible and not yet handled (a straight-forward fix)
-- I'm sure edge cases exist that have poor error messages

 ## Pipe Expressions